duclinh/Udacity-Azure-Operattionaling-ML/README.md

 **7. Create and publish a pipeline**

-For this step, I used the aml-pipelines-with-automated-machine-learning-step Jupyter Notebook to create a Pipeline.
+For this step, I used the **public-an-machine-learning-pipeline.ipynb** Jupyter Notebook file to create a Pipeline.
 I created, consumed and published the best model for the bank marketing dataset using AutoML with Python SDK.

 **Create a Pipeline in the SDK**
 ![alt text](<screenshots/11. create pipeline.png>)